National Activist camp 2026

 Learn Organizing 101 and get hands-on experience designing campaigns that work.
 From identifying issues to developing strategies, you'll gain the knowledge and confidence to lead change on your school campus or in your community.

-Through popular education methods, explore power, oppression, and liberation.
-You'll learn practical organizing tools and leave ready to take action on issues like safe spaces, anti-discrimination policies, LGBTQ+ curriculum, and creating cultures of belonging.
+Explore freedom making through play, experiments and storytelling.
+You'll learn practical organizing tools and leave ready to take action on issues like safe spaces, anti-discrimination policies, TQ2S+ curriculum, and creating cultures of belonging.

 Who Should Apply?